juliangamble/dialelo.github.io/content/introduction-to-csp-in-javascript.md

 [Communicating Sequential Processes (CSP)](http://en.wikipedia.org/wiki/Communicating_sequential_processes), which is a great substrate for representing async computations and is backed by mathematical formalism.
 This article is intended as an introduction to CSP using the [js-csp](https://github.com/ubolonton/js-csp) library, which is a straight port of the fantastic Clojure(Script) [core.async](https://github.com/).
-We'll explore the aforementioned alternatives and talk about their strengths and weaknesses to then delve into the building blocks of CSP: channels and processes; and show some examples of what you can do with such primitives.
+We'll explore the aforementioned alternatives and talk about their strengths and weaknesses.
+After that we'll delve into the building blocks of CSP: channels and processes; and show some examples of what you can do with such primitives.